smartt/sanio/README.md

  - xlrd (for reading/writing Excel files.)
 I'm using something like 0.7.6.

 ## Sanio Tool Chain
-Sanio features a collection of tools for reformatting and translating input data into something more enjoyable to work with.
+Sanio features a collection of "chainable" tools for reformatting and translating input data into something more enjoyable to work with.
 Furthermore, Sanio offers a pattern for extending these tools to add your own, unique steps to your data-processing pipeline.

 At the core, every Sanio object (that inherits from BaseSanio) is a cleaner, filter, reader, validator, writer, and a data_source.
 Because the tools all share common interfaces, they can be chained together.